-Paul was the founder and Managing Director of Health IQ Pty Ltd, a company providing software to hospitals throughout Australia and New Zealand for more than twenty years and now a wholly-owned subsidiary of Telstra Corporation Ltd. Paul is currently General Manager – Consumer for Telstra Health and a member of the Australian Institute of Company Directors.
+Paul has over 30 years in leadership positions in the Digital Health arena and he is currently the Managing Director of Cognitive Health Solutions, a business that provides software solutions to global Health market.
+Paul was the founder and Managing Director of Health IQ Pty Ltd, a company providing software to hospitals throughout Australia and New Zealand for more than twenty years and is now a wholly-owned subsidiary of Telstra Corporation Ltd. Paul is a member of the Australian Institute of Company Directors.

 Paul has two children, both of whom attended PEGS from Prep through to Year 12, his daughter graduating in 2013 and his son in 2016.
 He has been on the school’s Board of Management since 2005 and is a member of the Board’s Audit and Risk Committee.

 Andrew is the CEO of Education Services Australia, an education technology company owned by Australia's Education Ministers and has over 20 years of leadership experience in education and training.
 Prior to this he was Vice President at Swinburne University and has held leadership roles with Independent Schools Victoria and in vocational education and training.
 Andrew's first career was as a secondary school teacher.

 In addition to being a member of the PEGS Board of Management, Andrew is the Board Chair of not-for-profit youth employment agency Y Careers and is past Chairman of the Board of YMCA Australia.

 Andrew brings expertise in business, education and governance to the PEGS Board and is committed to ensuring that PEGS continues its strong tradition of supporting students to realise their potential by providing the knowledge, skills and dispositions they need to thrive and contributing to every aspect of their wellbeing.